valeriancarrote/Magick-notes/readme.md

 python3 main.py
 ```

+## Keyboard shortcut
+If you want to use this with a shortcut, you can execute shortcut.exe, then, when you presse ctrl + maj + H. The application will open

+If you want this to start

 ## Todo list
 - [x] Add some IA to transform your texte
 - [x] Support image
+- [x] Make it work with shortcut
 - [ ] Drag and drop support ?
 - [ ] Texte image recongnition (ORC)
 - [ ] IA texte analys